2. Tutorial¶

 > exit

 Charliecloud is not an isolation layer, so containers have full access to host resources, with a few quirks.
-This section demonstrates how this works.
+This section demonstrates how that works.

 Charliecloud makes host directories available inside the container using bind mounts, which is somewhat like a hard link in that it causes a file or directory to appear in multiple places in the filesystem tree, but it is a property of the running kernel rather than the filesystem.